Melco Resorts & Entertainment Ltd ADR (MLCO) Shares Up Despite Recent Market Volatility - News Heater

 MLCO’s Market Performance

-MLCO stock saw a decrease of -1.51% in the past week, with a monthly decline of -11.06% and a quarterly a decrease of -34.07%.
-The volatility ratio for the week is 3.67%, and the volatility levels for the last 30 days are 4.98% for Melco Resorts & Entertainment Ltd ADR (MLCO).
-The simple moving average for the past 20 days is -3.20% for MLCO’s stock, with a -36.08% simple moving average for the past 200 days.
+MLCO stock saw an increase of 11.73% in the past week, with a monthly gain of 9.44% and a quarterly increase of -21.65%.
+The volatility ratio for the week is 4.74%, and the volatility levels for the last 30 days are 4.16% for Melco Resorts & Entertainment Ltd ADR (MLCO).
+The simple moving average for the past 20 days is 9.91% for MLCO’s stock, with a -27.76% simple moving average for the past 200 days.

 Analysts’ Opinion of MLCO